John Banville: Literary influences

-Banville said in an interview with The Paris Review that he liked Vladimir Nabokov's style; however, he went on, "But I always thought there was something odd about it that I couldn't quite put my finger on.
+Banville said in an interview with The Paris Review that he liked Nabokov's style, but, he continued: "I always thought there was something odd about it that I couldn't quite put my finger on.
 Then I read an interview in which he admitted he was tone deaf."
-Heinrich von Kleist is influential, Banville having written adaptations of three of his plays (including Amphitryon), as well as using the myth of Amphitryon as a basis for his novel The Infinities.
+Banville has written adaptations of three of Heinrich von Kleist's plays (including Amphitryon), and used the myth of Amphitryon as a basis for his novel The Infinities.

-Banville has said that he imitated James Joyce as a boy: "After I'd read The[sic] Dubliners, and was struck at the way Joyce wrote about real life, I immediately started writing bad imitations of The[sic] Dubliners."
-The Guardian reports: "Banville himself has acknowledged that all Irish writers are followers of either Joyce or Beckett—and he places himself in the Beckett camp."
-He has also acknowledged other influences.
-During a 2011 interview on the program Charlie Rose, Rose asked, "The guiding light has always been Henry James?" and Banville replied, "I think so, I mean people say, you know, I've been influenced by Beckett or Nabokov but it's always been Henry James ... so I would follow him, I would be a Jamesian."
-Meanwhile, in a 2012 interview with Noah Charney, Banville cited W. B. Yeats and Henry James as the two real influences on his work.
-Responding to the suggestion that Fyodor Dostoevsky and Albert Camus were worthy comparisons, Banville said: "Dostoyevsky is such a bad writer it is hard to take him seriously...
+Banville has said that, as a boy, he imitated James Joyce: "After I'd read The Dubliners, and was struck at the way Joyce wrote about real life, I immediately started writing bad imitations of The Dubliners."
+A profile of Banville in The Guardian said he agreed that "all Irish writers are followers of either Joyce or Beckett—and he places himself in the Beckett camp."
+But in a 2012 interview with Noah Charney, Banville cited W. B. Yeats and Henry James as the two main influences on his work.
+Responding to a suggestion that Fyodor Dostoevsky and Albert Camus were worthy comparisons, Banville said: "Dostoyevsky is such a bad writer it is hard to take him seriously...
 Ditto Camus".

-Philosophy
+Views

-He considers himself to be "incurably terrified of air travel", fearing "the plane going down amid the terrible shrieking of engines and passengers".
+Banville considers himself "incurably terrified of air travel", fearing "the plane going down amid the terrible shrieking of engines and passengers".